- In New Mexico, Medicare beneficiaries who struggle to afford their premiums may be eligible for a Medicare Savings Program (MSP).

 Asset limits: The asset limit is $2,000 if single and $4,000 if married (and both spouses are applying).
 If only one spouse needs Medicaid, the other spouse can keep as much as $128,640.

 Qualifying for Medicaid LTSS with income above the eligibility limit in New Mexico

 The Medicaid spend-down in New Mexico does not cover nursing home care or HCBS, but applicants with incomes above the eligibility limit can qualify for those services by depositing income into a Qualified Income Trust or “Miller Trust.”
 Income deposited into the Miller Trust isn’t counted when an applicant’s Medicaid eligibility is determined.

 Spousal impoverishment protections in New Mexico

 Eligibility rules for Medicaid LTSS programs differ from other Medicaid benefits when only one spouse is applying.
 When this occurs, only the applying spouse’s income is counted.
 (Normally with Medicaid benefits, the income of both spouses is counted – regardless of who is applying.)

-Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income (along with housing and resource allowances).
+Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income.
 These rules apply when one spouse receives Medicaid coverage for nursing home care or HCBS, and the other spouse doesn’t receive any Medicaid benefits.